jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 later made available as historic data, because the data is unaddressable it is also uncacheable.
 These frameworks use http as the underlying transport but I find they bend http away from its principled design.
+Because of these concerns, in the browser I will only be supporting downloading using XHRs.

 Although I am designing Oboe for static resources and not focusing on creating a means to receive live events, the development community have